POSTPROCESS OPTIONS |

 ( or pair .msh + .res) will define a Group (see section Re-meshing and adaptivity).

-a file for each Graph with the names prefix
+a file for each Graph with the names prefix-1.cur, prefix-2.cur,

 The rest of the options are the same on the preprocess part.